TatianaNoug/Rift-Data/README.md

 We downloaded the mongodb-spark-connector but we didn't have the time to implement machine learning algorithms in this project.
 We also give you through a docker container the acces to the db so you can create your own queries.

+If you want to test the app, don't worry the queries are a bit long when you want to query for a role.

 ## Installation

 ### Install librairies